 Integrated strategies are necessary that consider the city as a whole and will work with informal instruments.
-One aspect of proposed central the procedures is to examine and evaluate both built cultural heritage and energy efficiency, and to consider them in equal measure in an integrated planning process at urban level.
-Within the first paper, the Integrated Urban Development Concepts are methodically underpinned, with the energy goals of a municipality serving as the basis for the strategic planning.
+One aspect of the proposed central procedures is to examine and evaluate both built cultural heritage and energy efficiency, and to consider them in integrated equal measure in an planning process at urban level.
+Within the first paper, the Integrated Urban Development Concepts methodically underpinned, with the energy goals of a municipality serving as the basis for the strategic planning.